dougeby/IntuneDocs/intune/app-configuration-managed-browser.md

 >Earlier versions of Android and iOS will be able to continue using the Managed Browser, but will be unable to install new versions of the app and might not be able to access all of the app capabilities.
 We encourage you to update these devices to a supported operating system version.

-The Intune Managed Browser supports opening web content from [Microsoft Intune application partners](https://www.microsoft.com/cloud-platform/microsoft-intune-apps).
+Microsoft Edge and the Intune Managed Browser support opening web content from [Microsoft Intune application partners](https://www.microsoft.com/cloud-platform/microsoft-intune-apps).

-## Conditional Access for the Intune Managed Browser
+## Conditional Access for protected browsers

 The Managed Browser is now an approved client app for Conditional Access.
 This means that you can restrict mobile browser access to Azure AD-connected web apps where users can only use the Managed Browser, blocking access from any other unprotected browsers such as Safari or Chrome.
 This protection can be applied to Azure resources like Exchange Online and SharePoint Online, the Office portal, and even on-premises sites that you have exposed to external users via the [Azure AD Application Proxy](https://docs.microsoft.com/azure/active-directory/active-directory-application-proxy-get-started).